 In older WordPad versions you had an interface based on lots of small menus and buttons.
 The application had two toolbars: the Standard toolbar and the Formatting toolbar, each with its set of buttons for common commands.

-The new version of WordPad is a bit more friendly due to the ribbon bar, which was first introduced in Microsoft Office 2007.
+The new versions of WordPad are a bit more friendly due to the ribbon bar, which was first introduced in Microsoft Office 2007.
 WordPad first received its ribbon menu with the release of Windows 7.

-This is how it looks in Windows 8.
-As you can see, it is identical to the version found in Windows 7, except a few minor visual differences.
+Nowadays, this is how WordPad looks in Windows 8.1 and Windows 10.
+As you can see, it is identical to the version found in Windows 7, except for a few minor visual differences.

 In older versions of WordPad uncommon commands were hidden away in menus.
 If you wanted to insert the Date and Time in a document, there was no toolbar button available.
 You had to search for it in the Insert menu.
-In the new version of WordPad this command is just a click away, on the ribbon.
+In the new versions of WordPad this command is just a click or tap away, on the ribbon.

-Another useful feature is also the ability to view and edit documents written in Open Office (.odt) and Microsoft Office 2007 & 2010 (.docx) formats.
-However, WordPad is no longer able to open the '.doc' format used by older versions of Microsoft Office.
+An important feature of the new versions is the ability to view and edit documents written in Open Office (.odt) and Microsoft Office 2007 & 2010 (.docx) formats.
+However, WordPad is no longer able to open the .doc format used by older versions of Microsoft Office.
 If you want to open this format, you will have to use Word Viewer.

-Despite this restriction, the new version of WordPad is quite good.
-To find out more about how to use it, read on.
+Despite this restriction, the new versions of WordPad are quite good.

 You can open the application using several methods:

-In Windows 7, look for its Start Menu shortcut in the Accessories folder or use the search box and type the word 'wordpad'.
+In Windows 7, look for its Start Menu shortcut in the Accessories folder or use the search box to type "wordpad".

 The main WordPad window includes the ribbon which is similar to the one found in Microsoft Office 2007 and 2010.
 As you can see in the image below, everything is split into very well defined areas.

-To create a new document, open WordPad and write the text you wish to enter.
+To create a new document, open WordPad and write the text you wish.

 For formatting, use the appropriate areas from the ribbon, shown in the previous section of this article.